transcom/mymove-docs/docs/getting-started/application-setup-new/06-run-the-app.md

 make client_run
 ```

-This will ensure the frontend dependencies are installed and will automatically open the app in the browser at `milmovelocal:3000`.
+This will ensure the frontend dependencies are installed and will automatically open the app in the browser at `http://milmovelocal:3000`.

+If both the server and client are running, you should be able to view the Swagger UI at `http://milmovelocal:3000/swagger-ui/internal.html`.

 Once the app opens, select “Local Sign In” to easily create a new user or login as an existing user, without having to create a [Login.gov](http://Login.gov) account (which is how you’d normally sign in on non-dev environments).